 The multidisciplinary degrees are available both as a four-year (20 course) BA or BSc, and as a three-year (15 course) Bachelor of Communications Studies.
 The fifteen course multidisciplinary degree is designed to accommodate students who want to design their own degree program with a particular focus or see this as a shorter route to further studies in areas such as Primary Education or other after-degree or professional programs.

-Like all programs in Communication and Culture, the Multidisciplinary programs are founded on the belief that narrow specialization is a recipe for obsolescence.
+Like all programs in Communication, Media and Film, the Multidisciplinary programs are founded on the belief that narrow specialization is a recipe for obsolescence.
 As part of your degree you will become familiar with the deep roots of Western culture, with one or more non-Western cultures, and with the intersections of thought that knit together politics, science, religion, art and philosophy.
 This broad education can form the basis for a rich and varied range of careers.

 You will have the opportunity to take General Studies 201, a First-Year Seminar which will allows you to step beyond the typical first year introductory courses and engage in real, personal research on a special topic.
 You will learn how to think like a University student rather than a high school student, in a small class where everyone knows your name.

-You should also explore other introductory courses offered by Communication and Culture.
+You should also explore other introductory courses offered by Communication, Media and Film.
 These include courses in Canadian Studies, Communications Studies, Development Studies, Film Studies, Latin American Studies, Law and Society, Museum and Heritage Studies, Women’s Studies, as well as Science, Technology and Society.
 The relatively open nature of the Communications Studies first year makes it an ideal time to explore a wide variety of courses in other areas that might interest you: Sociology, Art History, Languages, Philosophy, Literature -- try them all!

 Beyond your first year, your studies will depend on the minor program you choose and the way in which you decide to build your degree program.
 It is a good idea to consult with the Associate Dean, Student Affairs, to ensure you are completing the appropriate required and pre-requisite courses.